singularlogic/mitigate-documentation/docs/a_risk.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please do not hesitate to contact us (pgouvas@gmail.com).